IlanKalendarov/IlanKalendarov.github.io/_posts/2021-02-10-offensive-hooking.md

 		if ("mstsc.exe" in (p.name() for p in psutil.process_iter())) and not lockRDP.locked():
 			lockRDP.acquire() # Locking the mstsc thread
 			print("[+] Found RunAs")
-			RunAs()
+			RDP()
 			sleep(0.5)

-		# If the user regret and they "ctrl+c" from mstsc then release the thread lock and start over.
+		# If the user regret and they close mstsc then we will release the thread lock and start over.
 		elif (not "mstsc.exe" in (p.name() for p in psutil.process_iter())) and lockRDP.locked():
 			lockRDP.release()
 			print("[+] RDP is dead releasing lock")